-Prior to removing electrical power or any high or low pressure piping, start the machine from the Maintenance Screen on the control panel.
-The machine will start in recirculation mode, the dump valve will open and relieve the high pressure in the system.

-Press the RIGHT or LEFT arrow to extend the plunger on the end to be serviced.
-The plunger will extend in the selected direction, allowing full exposure when the unit is disassembled.
+Prior to removing electrical power or any high or low pressure piping, start the machine and extend the plunger on the end to be serviced to allow full exposure when the unit is disassembled.

 1. Turn the machine off and observe the appropriate Lockout/Tagout procedures.